CORE-Robotics-Lab/Cross_Loss_Influence_Functions/cross_loss_influence/README.md

 cd runfiles
 python mog_demo.py
 ```
-There are 2 command line args for this:
+There are 3 command line args for this:
 * `-p` or `--data_path`: Where would you like results/data to be stored?
 * '-r' or `--re_use`: Should we re-use an already-generated MoG result? (only add this if you've already run the script at least once)
+* `--cpu`: Should we run on the CPU instead of cuda?
+If this is not included, the script will run on cuda and you therefore must have cuda installed!

 To manually step through the entire script, follow the steps in `MOG_README.md`.